secondary-jcav/joolz_telegram_bot/README.md

 # joolz_telegram_bot
+In echobot, inser the token in the updater call.
-Deploy to a server and run echobot.py
+Deploy to server and run echobot.py